Tombert/tombert.github.io2/_posts/2016-09-06-Where-have-I-been.markdown

 So we drop into a store to buy some pants, but the people there were still being all irritating, so I decided to just grab the first clothes I could find and get out of there, and so I grab a zoot-suit hanging on the rack and I'm happy enough with my decision when I discover that it comes with the tradition zoot-suit-hat.

-Dick, on the other hand, was not too happy with the selection, because he said that nothing really went well with his vibe, and I get tired of waiting around, and so I just tell him to put something on so we can leave and get some ice cream or something, but Dick's having none of this, so he proceeds to torch the place down.
+Dick, on the other hand, is not too happy with the selection, because he says that nothing really went well with his vibe, and I'm getting tired of waiting around, and so I just tell him to put something on so we can leave and get some ice cream or something, but Dick's having none of this, so he proceeds to torch the place down.

 Well this upsets everyone, because it turns out that burning down Salvation Army stores is illegal in the state of New York, and everyone inside starts freaking out, and so the police arrive and start talking to us.